No matter how long or short your stay is in Sydney, there’s no doubt that you need to do at least one coastal walk.

-The shorter of the two Royal National Park walks, this trail is about 3.23km long and takes you around Wattamolla.
-The walk definitely gets a little more difficult than expected, so it’s a good idea to wear supportive shoes and take some water with you.
+The shorter of the two Royal National Park walks, this walk definitely gets a little more difficult than expected, so it’s a good idea to wear supportive shoes and take some water with you.
 Make sure you stop for a photo at the Wedding Cake Rock.

 Seven Bridges Walk

 Get on board the annual Cancer Council charity walk that takes you 27km around Sydney, over the 7 bridges that connect the city together.
 Check out 7bridgeswalk.com.au to check out the next date for the walk and get involved.

 Distance: This walk is 27km long.